Caravan and Tow Vehicle Dynamics

 Caravan and tow vehicle dynamics – slip angles

 Footprint grip is not linear with imposed weight.
-When cornering, weight transferred on the (outer) tyres increases their cornering power.
+When cornering, weight, (or any weightless downforce such as that from the so-called ‘wind spoiler’ used at the rear of racing cars) imposed on tyres increases their cornering power.
 It does so, however, by only 0.8 or so of that increase in grip.

-Interacting front/rear slip angles dictate vehicle handling.
-All passenger vehicles have front slip angles that normally exceed their rear slip angles.
-This effect is called understeer.
-It causes vehicles to veer away from side-disturbing forces.
-(So do correctly trimmed yachts and aircraft).
+Interacting front/rear tyre slip angles dictate vehicle handling.
+Passenger vehicles have front slip angles that normally exceed their rear slip angles.
+This effect, called understeer, causes vehicles to veer away from side-disturbing forces.
+(So, likewise, do correctly-trimmed yachts, and aircraft).

 If cornered too fast, an understeering vehicle automatically increases its turning radius.
 This reduces side forces, and hence slip angles.
 If, however, rear slip angles exceed front slip angles, the vehicle adopts an ever-tightening spiral.
-This causes its rear slip angles to constantly increase.
-If not (by applying opposite steering lock) rear slip angles increase until their footprints lose control.
+This causes its rear slip angles constantly to increase.
+Unless the driver applies some opposite steering lock, the rear slip angles increase until their footprints lose control.
 The vehicle then jack-knifes or spins.

 Understeer and oversteer in extreme.
 In mild form, understeer adds stability.
 If the vehicle is corned too fast, it automatically adopts a wider radius turn, thus reducing undesired forces.
 Too much understeer, however, can result in the (upper) example above.
 The above is from www.driversdomainuk.com/img/oversteer.jpg (original source unknown).

 Rear tyre distortion can cause oversteer.
 Such distortion can result from a yawing caravan.
 It imposes side forces on the tow vehicle’s rear.
-Other oversteer causes are excess tow ball mass or too low tow vehicle rear tyre pressures.
+Other oversteer causes are excess tow-ball weight, or too low tow vehicle rear tyre pressures.

 Neutral steer may seem desirable.
 It is not.
 Neutral steer requires constant steering correction to overcome road camber.
 It causes a vehicle to be demanding and tiring to drive.
 Neutral steering is also impossible to maintain.
 Even minor changes in tyre pressure, loading, or road camber will cause understeer or oversteer.